ecos-wtf/website/_posts/2021-03-09-bcm2-utils-bootloader-dumping.md

 - dump an unknown bootloader with bcm2dump
 - reverse engineer specific sections of the booloader
 - write a device profile for bcm2dump
-- dump the NAND flash and extract the eCOS firmware
+- dump the NAND flash and extract the eCos firmware
 - dump the SPI flash and analyze non-vol settings

 From there, we will patch non-vol settings to enable console access, flash it and then adapt the console section of our initial bcm2dump profile.